 How to Return to Default Text Orientation in Excel

-Now, as we know the 5 methods to change text orientation in excel, we will quickly go through the process to return to its default mode for each of the methods.
+Now, that we know the 5 methods to change text orientation in Excel, we will quickly go through the process to return to its default mode for each of the methods.

 - If you change the orientation from the Excel Ribbon, then just deselect the option you selected previously.

 - In the case of using the Format Cells Dialogue Box, turn the angle of orientation 0 in the Orientation box to make it just like before.

 - When you change the orientation with Excel VBA, apply the angle of orientation as 0.
 It will result in returning to its default state.